daniel-inderos/ai-browser/README.md

 ## Contributing

-This is a personal project.
-Feel free to fork and modify for your own use.

-## License

-MIT License - See LICENSE file for details
+Feel free to open a PR!

 ## Acknowledgments